 Scientists perform vision experiments that allow them to understand how darkness helps revive a cat’s vision.
 They surgically closed one of each animal’s eyes thirty days after birth to induce amblyopia.
-They placed half of 27 kittens in the dark, and the other half, waited three months before starting their stay in the total darkness.
+They placed half of the 27 kittens in the dark, and the other half, waited three months before starting their stay in total darkness.

 The second group had developed permanent amblyopia when they began their ten-day stay in pitch darkness.
 Both their eyes recovered to the point of perfect visual acuity a week after rehabilitation.